- October 12, 2015

 Caffeine is a quirky first person adventure game with environmental puzzles and a touch of psychological horror.
 Set in the near future, the entire population of Earth is vigorously addicted to coffee.
 Massive space stations built by the biggest corporations roam the stars mining minerals to create a synthetic caffeine.

-- The game has a unique and interesting premise centered around a future where caffeine is mined in space, which adds a quirky touch to the narrative.
+- The game has a unique and quirky premise centered around a future where caffeine is mined in space, which adds an interesting comedic element.

-- The atmospheric design and sound quality are commendable, creating a chilling environment that enhances the horror experience.
+- The atmospheric design and sound quality are impressive, creating a chilling environment that enhances the experience.

-“If you have a high-end NVIDIA GeForce RTX graphics card, this is actually a graphically nice game to play; graphics are the focus, while the story (although still very significant) and the rest are secondary.”
+“If you have a high-end NVIDIA GeForce RTX graphics card, this is actually a graphically nice game to play.
+Graphics are the focus; the story (although still very significant) and the rest are secondary.”

 “I did enjoy the great looking visuals aspect of the game, but really loved the audio more; it really set the theme of the game so well.”